jcfranco/uc-2017-customizing-widgets/demos/layerlist-steps.md

 });
 ```

+17. Check to see if nodes are clickable.

-17. Add watchers for item properties
+18. Add watchers for item properties

 ```
 setText(item, textNode);